About Boston Scientific

 Boston Scientific Corporation (BSX) is a Massachusetts-based medical device manufacturer.
-The company employs 23 thousand people worldwide with operations in 40 countries and on 6 continents.
-Boston Scientific manufactures diagnostic and treatment devices for a wide variety of health specialties including chronic pain, surgery, cardiology, gynecology, pulmonary disease and urology.
+The company employs 36 thousand people worldwide with representation in 120 countries and on 6 continents.
+Boston Scientific manufactures diagnostic and treatment devices for a wide variety of health specialties including endoscopy, surgery, cardiology, gynecology, peripheral vascular disease, and urology.

 Boston Scientific was founded in 1979 as a holding company intended to purchase Medi-Tech, an interventional medicine company.
 The first Boston Scientific product was a polyethylene (flexible plastic) balloon used for peripheral angioplasty to open clogged arteries.

 Within two years, the device was the “industry standard” and led to the development of several later generation cardiac interventional devices including the adult aortic valvuloplasty balloon.
 The device was listed as one of the nine most important regulatory approvals of 1990 by the FDA and was the first of many cardiology products.
 The company has since developed additional interventional cardiology devices including the wildly successful “TAXUS Express” drug-eluting coronary stent.

 Through the 1980’s and 90’s, the company acquired several medical device manufacturers to expand its presence in cardiology and reach into other therapeutic areas such as urology, neurology, and surgery.
 The company went public in May of 1992 and was producing an estimate $1.8 billion in annual revenue by 1997.

 In 2003, Boston Scientific introduced TAXUS Express, a drug-eluting stent which contained the drug paclitaxel and was used for coronary artery disease.
 It was only the second of its kind and though the company had high hopes for the product, of the original 100,000 units shipped, 85,000 had to be recalled in Europe and the U.S.